radistmorse/json/README.md

 #### Simplify your life with macros

 If you just want to serialize/deserialize some structs, the `to_json`/`from_json` functions can be a lot of boilerplate.
-There are [**several macros**](https://json.nlohmann.me/features/arbitrary_types/#simplify-your-life-with-macros) to make your life easier as long as you (1) want to use a JSON object as serialization and (2) want to use the member variable names as object keys in that object.
+There are [**several macros**](https://json.nlohmann.me/api/macros/#serializationdeserialization-macros) to make your life easier as long as you want to use a dedicated DTO for JSON serialization.

 Which macro to choose depends on whether private member variables need to be accessed, a deserialization is needed, missing values should yield an error or should be replaced by default values, and if derived classes are used.
-See [this overview to choose the right one for your use case](https://json.nlohmann.me/api/macros/#serializationdeserialization-macros).
+See [this overview to choose the right one for your use case](https://json.nlohmann.me/features/arbitrary_types/#simplify-your-life-with-macros).

 ##### Example usage of macros